National Institute of Tourism and Hospitality Management: Library

-NITHM Library has a RFID Based Library Management Systems with KOHA Library Automation Software.
-It has a collection of 8000 books, 70 national/international journals, magazines, and newspapers.
+NITHM Library has a RFID Based Library Management System with KOHA Library Automation Software.
+It has a collection of 10000+ books, 70 national/international journals, magazines, and newspapers.
 The library hall covers about 5000 sq. ft. of floor space.
-NITHM also organised library week celebrations and book exhibitions every year.
+NITHM also organized Library Week celebrations and book exhibitions every year.

 Faculty, staff, and students are members of the Library and are entitled to access Library documents/services.
 JNTU, UGC, AICTE, NCHMCT, and WTO Sponsored Research scholars can apply to become members of the Library.